My brick of a book has been out for nearly 6 weeks and I ain’t stopping yet.

 I have toured the country as far as our marketing budget would take us.
 We started with popping corks in London, and Mel C came to the launch party (which personally was my DREAM COME TRUE).
 Honestly, if you’d told me that I would write a book that’d be yellow and look like a sunflower, and that a Spice Girl would come to the launch party of it to congratulate me and tell me that she thinks ‘it’s pretty good!’ when I was 12 years old, I would’ve fainted.

-You can order a copy from your chosen retailer here; www.openthebook.xyz
+You can order a copy of Open from your chosen retailer here; www.openthebook.xyz

 I’ve complied some OPEN FAQs that have come up since launch: